dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## 1 - Basic examples of wire frame mode

 In this section I will be starting out with just a few basic examples of wire frame mode, with mesh object materials.
+For the most part one will just need to set a boolean value to true and that will be the end of it.
+However there are a number of things that might come up when it comes to getting into this sort of thing.
+So I will want to have a few simple examples here before getting into any more advanced examples and alternatives with wire frames.

 ### 1.1 - Basic wire frame demo